 Through the STEM club run in school alongside other events we hope to challenge girls at Lymm High to continue with these subjects, which are so essential in many brilliant careers.
 Our aim is to continually improve the percentages of girls within those subjects.
-Currently we have:
+Currently, in 2022, we have:

 |Subject||Year 12 – % girls||Year 13 – % girls|

 If you’re more interested in the statistics behind women in STEM, click HERE to look into the UK’s statistics.

 How else to get involved: outside of the curriculum